AI boom: Energy

-Electricity consumed by hardware used for AI has increased demands on power grids, which has led to prolonged use of fossil fuel power plants which would otherwise have been deactivated.
+Electricity consumed by hardware used for AI has increased demands on power grids, which has led to prolonged use of fossil fuel power plants which would otherwise have been deactivated, since renewable energy sources often lack the continuous baseload power required for 24/7 AI model training and inference.

 Microsoft, Google, and Amazon have all invested in existing or proposed nuclear power plants to meet these demands.
 In September 2024, Microsoft signed a deal with Constellation Energy to purchase power from a reactor at Three Mile Island which had been shut down in 2019.
 The reactor is set to reopen in 2028 to provide power to Microsoft's data centers.
 The reactor is next to the unit which caused the worst nuclear power accident in US history in 1979.